LINBIT VSAN User Guide

 -

-Do not use a kickstart file to automate the installation process.
-The VSAN ISO already contains a kickstart file to customize certain aspects of the AlmaLinux 8 installer; providing an additional kickstart file will cause conflicts.
-Make sure you take note of the special requirements regarding Networking and Time during the setup process. -
+Do not use a Kickstart file to automate the installation process.
+The VSAN ISO already has a Kickstart file to customize certain aspects of the AlmaLinux installer.
+Using an additional Kickstart file will cause conflicts.
+Take note of the special requirements regarding Networking and Time during the setup process.

-Done!
-Next, start the VSAN initialization process by navigating to the IP of one of your virtual machines using your browser.
+After finishing these installation steps, you can start the VSAN initialization process by going to the IP address of one of your virtual machines in a web browser.

 VSAN relies on a network connection being made available on boot.
 By default, the AlmaLinux installer configures the network interface to not automatically connect.

-Please make sure that, when configuring the network interface, the “Connect automatically with priority” checkbox is checked.
+When configuring the network interface, verify that the “Connect automatically with priority” checkbox is checked.

-After the operating system is installed and all VSAN virtual machines are booted, you can proceed to set up your VSAN cluster.
+After you have installed the operating system and all VSAN virtual machines have booted, you can set up your VSAN cluster.

 |

-To get started, navigate to the IP address of one VSAN virtual machine with your browser.
+To get started, go to the IP address of a VSAN virtual machine in a web browser.

-If you are not sure what the IP address of your virtual machine is, refer to the helpful message VSAN prints to the console and when logging in over SSH:
+If you are not sure what the IP address of your virtual machine is, refer to the message VSAN displays in the console when logging in over SSH:

 VSAN gives you a one-stop Web UI wizard to configure the storage cluster.
 Follow the instructions in the wizard to complete the installation.

-Step by step screenshots can be found on LINBIT’s website, and there is also a walk-through video.
+You can find step-by-step screenshots on the the LINBIT website, and there is a walk-through video.

-The VSAN Web UI intenionally offers relatively minimal administration and monitoring capabilities.
+The VSAN Web UI intentionally offers relatively minimal administration and monitoring capabilities.

-One of VSAN’s design philosophies is that, after the setup is completed, it should be as close to a regular Linux system as possible.
+One of design philosophies behind VSAN is that, after the setup finishes, it should be as close to a regular Linux system as possible.

 So, if you are familiar with the technologies under the hood, you are free to directly use the underlying operating system and treat it as a standard AlmaLinux-based LINSTOR cluster.